nelson-lang/nelson-gitbook/markdown/en/slicot/README.md

 # Subroutine Library In COntrol Theory

-SLICOT provides numerical algorithms for computations in systems and control theory.
+The SLICOT module provides advanced numerical algorithms for computations in systems and control theory.

+It includes tools for matrix factorization, system balancing, stability analysis, pole assignment, and solutions of Lyapunov, Riccati, and Sylvester equations.

+The module supports both continuous- and discrete-time systems, including descriptor and multi-input systems, enabling precise and efficient analysis, design, and control of complex dynamic systems.

 ## Functions